Pattern matching on Bitstrings

 Assume that you have a long string of text that you want to display to the user.
 You want to display a maximum of 60 characters and add an ellipsis if and only if the text was longer than 60 characters.

-One approach would be to count the number of characters in the input string and if it is greater than 60 characters, use something like String.slice/3 to trim :
+One approach would be to count the number of characters in the input string and if it is greater than 60 characters, use something like String.slice/3 to trim.
+Another approach would be :

 A string in Elixir is represented as a binary.
 Somewhere in this documentation you are going to read this :